livingdocsIO/documentation/content/reference-docs/server-extensions/server-configuration/_index.md

 Defaults to max.
 100 documents.

 The `enableConsumers` is the configuration used to enable/disable the publish control consumers.
 By default, they it will be enabled in server instances that define `roles: ['worker']` in server configuration.

+The `history.anonymizeAfter` setting is used to remove the traceability of certain persons work after a given amount of time.
+This requirement comes typically from the workers council that don't want that it is possible to trace back who did what over a long period of time.
+Technically, after the given time, no `user_id` is sent along with revision entities anymore and they are marked as "anonymized" in the UI.
+The time is a "milliseconds" string, meaning that you can type things like '30 days' or '5 minutes'.

 #### Document-lists